jeromezero/panic/drafts/03/03-panic.md

 She was sort of right, but she was sort of wrong too.
 She didn't know.
 Not really.

-She said Louis' father had it too, that place inside of him, but Louis' father had been gone for a long time.

 <!--more-->

+She said Louis' father had it, and she knew about it because of him, but Louis' father had been gone for a long time.

 Louis didn't remember his father.
 Not more than a few vague impressions.
 Wiry hair and hard angles.
 A bristling beard over a clenched jaw.